TrailForceTips

 @SuppressWarnings('unused')

-Integer unusedVar = 0; // No warning generated for unused variable
+Integer unusedVar = 0; // intentionally unused for demo

 }